Patrick Spain: History

 Spain attended the University of Chicago and graduated with a bachelor of arts degree in Ancient Roman History in 1974.
 He worked for Gladstone Associates, now part of Accenture from 1974 to 1977.
 He subsequently attended law school at Boston University, and graduated in 1979.
 Intrigued by the opportunities in the emerging intersection of information and technology, Spain then joined the Extel Corporation, a telex manufacturer, as an associate counsel.
-At the University he met Gary Hoover.
+At the university, he met Gary Hoover.

-Spain worked at Extel for ten years in various positions including General Counsel, VP of Administration, and VP, Mergers & Acquisitions.
+Spain worked at Extel for ten years in various positions, including General Counsel, VP of Administration, and VP, Mergers & Acquisitions.
 During this period, Spain provided some of the initial capital for the creation of Bookstop, a company founded by his friend Gary Hoover.

 In 1990 he moved to Austin, Texas, where he and University of Chicago friends Gary Hoover and Alan Chai, along with Alta Campbell, founded Hoover's.
-The Company initially produced a printed directory, which profiled 540 of the most important companies in the world but soon emphasized electronic distribution, but at its inception, Hoover's began exploring the electronic distribution of its detailed company profiles.
+The Company initially produced a printed directory, which profiled 540 of the most important companies in the world but soon emphasized electronic distribution, and at its inception, Hoover's began exploring the electronic distribution of its detailed company profiles.
 Hoover's subsequently concluded licensing deals with Lexis-Nexis, Bloomberg and in 1993 with America Online.
 In 1994, Hoover's launched its website, www.hoovers.com.
 The wide exposure provided by America Online and the Company website, led to Hoover's rapid growth, with a public stock offering in 1999.
 Spain was CEO from 1992 to 2001 and chairman from 2001 to 2002.